If you find the information on Business Letter Format below useful, please share it with your friends by clicking on the buttons above.

-Because the way a business letter looks immediately gives the reader their first impression even before they read it.
+The way a business letter looks immediately gives the reader their first impression even before they read it.
 The quality of the paper, letterhead design, the margins, spacing and more all have something to say about the organization.

 A weakness in any of these elements can detract from the effectiveness of the message, even though it is expertly written.
+To put it simply, you look unprofessional.

 Do not abbreviate the month or use nd, st, or th with the day numbers, like May 5th, 2011.
 Also, do not use a month’s number, like 6/23/11.